CoinFabrik/scout-soroban-examples/README.md

 ### Security Review Process

-All smart contracts featured in this repository will undergo (April 2024) an extensive security review conducted by senior auditors from [CoinFabrik](https://www.coinfabrik.com/).
-This rigorous process ensures that each contract not only adheres to best practices in smart contract development but also is scrutinized for vulnerabilities, which are then corrected.
+All smart contracts featured in this repository will undergo an extensive security review conducted by senior auditors from [CoinFabrik](https://www.coinfabrik.com/) in April 2024.
+This  process ensures that each contract not only adheres to best practices in smart contract development but also is scrutinized for vulnerabilities, which are then corrected.
 A detailed security review report for each contract will be made publicly available, contributing to the transparency and educational value of this project.

 ## About Soroban